LeonLi1001/BMEG424_LL/README.md

 ---

 This repository contains my personal assignment submissions for the course.
 All code and write-ups reflect my own learning process unless explicitly stated otherwise.
+The README file is generated using OpenAI ChatGPT.